A secret’s worth depends on the people from whom it must be kept. ― Carlos Ruiz Zafón, The Shadow of the Wind

-For a cute as a button cottage by the bay, this is our favorite place for its sandbars, incredible owners and family friendly accommodation.
+For a cottage by the bay that’s as cute as a button, this is our favorite place for its sandbars, incredible owners, and family-friendly accommodation.
 Contact us for cottage rental information.

 Not such a secret anymore after being voted one of the 50 most unique bookstores in the world but we still find it easy to curl up in a quiet corner.